solliancenet/developing-web3-workshop/01_Polkadot.md

     - Select **View key**
     - Copy the key

-6. When you have copied the key, you will to create a .env file in which to store it.
+6. When you have copied the key, you will to create a `.env.local` file in which to store it.
 Follow these steps:

    1. Switch back to the gitpod.

-   2. From the left treeview of the Gitpod environment under the root folder /learn-web3-dapp locate the `.env.example` file.
+   2. From the left treeview of the Gitpod environment under the root folder `\learn-web3-dapp` locate the `.env.example` file.

    3. Right click the file and select **Rename**.
-Change the name to just `.env`
+Change the name to `.env.local`

-   4. Double click the .env file to open it in a new editor panel.
+   4. Double click the `.env` file to open it in a new editor panel.

     ![Graphical user interface, application Description automatically generated](./images/media/image16.png)

-7. Paste your key as the value for the `DATAHUB_POLKADOT_API_KEY` and close the `.env` tab.
+7. Paste your key as the value for the `DATAHUB_POLKADOT_API_KEY` and close the `.env.local` tab.

     > NOTE: Whenever the instructions tell you edit code, look for the code file in the Explorer tree view just as you did for the `.env.example` file.

-8. Select the navigation button **Connect to Polkadot** to continue.
+8. Switch back to the **Simple Browser**, select the navigation button **Connect to Polkadot** to continue.

 ## Connect to Polkadot

-1. In the **Connect to Polkadot** window, follow the instructions to edit your copy of connect.ts (remember you can find this file using the Explorer in the Gitpod interface, under
+1. In the **Connect to Polkadot** pathway window, follow the instructions to edit your copy of `connect.ts` (you can find this file using the Explorer in the Gitpod interface, under
 `/pages/api/Polkadot`).

 2. When you have completed the code, select the **Connect to Polkadot** button.
 If all went well you should see a shower of confetti and the Polkadot version.